Care & Servicing

 Watch storage options

-If you choose to keep your watches at the bank, you won’t (really) have to worry about theft or natural disasters.
-The downside, of course, is that it is a PITA if you want to regularly swap watches, and you don’t get to enjoy your collection in the comfort of your own home on a moment’s notice.
+If you choose to keep your watches at the bank, you won’t (really) have to worry about theft or natural disasters (of course, you may have to worry about Wells Fargo losing your goods, and you are left with no recourse).
+And of course, it is a PITA if you want to regularly swap watches, and you don’t get to enjoy your collection in the comfort of your own home on a moment’s notice.

 Options if you are considering keeping them at home:

-If you are going to make the investment, consider something substantial that a burglar can’t easily break through or carry out the door.
-See our section on home safe burglary and fire ratings for detailed information and a listing of safe manufacturers to consider.
-If you are worried about where you will fit a safe, consider that some manufacturers such as Prestige Safes make a number of their models in custom sizes at no extra charge.
+If you are going to make the investment, consider something substantial that can’t easily be penetrated or carried out your front door.
+See the section on home safe burglary and fire ratings for detailed information and a listing of safe manufacturers to consider.
+If you are worried about where you will fit a safe, know that there are a variety of sizes and weights from the most well-known manufacturers, such as American Security (AMSEC), as well as some manufacturers such as Prestige Safes that can make a number of models in custom sizes at no extra charge.

 A nice benefit of having a (decent sized) home safe is the other items that you will find a place for inside – passports and other identification, legal documents, titles, backup hard drives, etc.